 Recently, however, research in another area has shown some potential for revealing a physical mechanism by which a pattern association model of intelligence might be constructed.
-Workers in what has variously been called "neural network", "Parallel Data Processing" (PDP) and sometimes "connectionist" models have produced suggestive findings which indicate at least some behaviors often considered "intelligent" may be emergent properties of communication networks.
+Workers in what has variously been called "artificial neural networks", "Parallel Distributed Processing" (PDP) and sometimes "connectionist" models have produced suggestive findings which indicate at least some behaviors often considered "intelligent" may be emergent properties of communication networks.
 Certain kinds of networks can be shown to receive and store patterns of information, "learn" to associate certain patterns of information with other patterns, and solve logical problems.
 In fact, since parallel data processing networks develop internal symbolic representations of their environment through interaction with the environment, they may be particularly compatible with an interactionist model of human intelligence.

 This paper presents a theory which focuses attention on those characteristics of networks which relate to their capacity to ingest, store, process and output patterns of information.
 Specifically, the paper presents a general theory of networks which communicate with their environment, and through that communication develop representations of the environment, themselves, and their relationship to the environment which serve as a basis for their subsequent actions.
 Since interactionist theory considers the central object in any individual's reference system to be the self, we also discuss various network architectures which facilitate self referencing.
-These networks are called here intelligent, self-referencing networks.
+These networks are called here intelligent, selfreferencing networks.

 The approach taken in this paper is not meant to imply that work in alternative models of intelligence or language behavior is less promising than the approach taken here, but rather we mean only to explore the extent to which communication networks are capable of forming intelligent, self referencing systems.
 Nor do we mean to consider intelligence solely a property of individual human beings.
 If intelligence may be a property of networks and not their components, then it is legitimate to examine the extent to which intelligence may be a property of social networks rather than solely of the individual people of which they are composed.
 We mean to extend our analysis to communication networks in general, and explore in particular the possibility that large scale social networks such as those which exist in groups, organizations and cultures may themselves constitute intelligent, self referencing systems.
 Within this system, neural networks make up a subset of the more general category of communication networks.
+Finally, we do not mean to advance the technical level of PDP models or artificial neural networks, but rather to consider the extent to which current understandings can represent the kind of pattern matching theories of human behavior discussed above.
+We do, however, include an elementary overview of the fundamentals of artificial neural networks.

+2.)
 Basic Components of Information Processing Networks